nculwell/MathStudy/README.md

 - Rudin, Principles of Mathematical Analysis
 - Shilov and Gurevich, Integral, Measure and Derivative: A Unified Approach

 In struggling with Rudin's *Principles of Mathematical Analysis* (aka "Baby "Rudin"), I found various supplements and partial solutions manuals online.
-Of these, most were not very helpful; often, I could figure out enough to construct the skeleton of a proof but I couldn't see why the proof worked.
+Of these, most were not very helpful; often, I had actually worked out the same proof that the they showed, but I didn't understand how it served to prove the premise and the solution came with no explanation.
 (That's still some help; though: if I have some reassurance that I've seen the statement that's necessary for the proof, then I know I'm on the right track.)

 The one resource that I did find most helpful is George Bergman's "Supplements", which has commentary on Rudin's text as well as the exercises [https://math.berkeley.edu/~gbergman/ug.hndts/m104_Rudin_exs.pdf].
 Bergman also wrote up his own errata listing things he wanted Rudin to change in the book: [https://math.berkeley.edu/~gbergman/ug.hndts/m104_Rudin_notes.pdf].

 UW-Madison hosts a solution manual by Roger Cooke, [http://minds.wisconsin.edu/handle/1793/67009]; this wasn't always thorough enough, but it was of some help.

+### Manifolds
+- Munkres, *Analysis On Manifolds*
+- Spivak, *Calculus On Manifolds*
+- Loomis and Sternberg, *Advanced Calculus*

 ### Complex Analysis
-- Rudin, Real and Complex Analysis
+- Rudin, *Real and Complex Analysis*
-- Shilov, Elementary Real and Complex Analysis
+- Shilov, *Elementary Real and Complex Analysis*
-- Flannigan, Complex Variables: Harmonic and Analytic Functions
+- Flannigan, *Complex Variables: Harmonic and Analytic Functions*

 ### Functional Analysis
-- Rudin, Functional Analysis
+- Rudin, *Functional Analysis*
-- Kolmogorov and Fomin, Elements of the Theory of Functions and Functional Analysis
+- Kolmogorov and Fomin, *Elements of the Theory of Functions and Functional Analysis*
-- Shilov, Elementary Functional Analysis
+- Shilov, *Elementary Functional Analysis*